Language: 简体中文 English

 Jiang Yi received his Ph.D. from Tsinghua University in 1985.
 He became a professor at Tsinghua University in 1990.
 He was elected as an academician of the Chinese Academy of Engineering in 2001.
 From September 1988 to September 1989, he worked as a visiting scholar at the Building Research Establishment (BRE) in the UK.

 He has long been engaged in research in the field of building energy conservation and serves as a member of the Energy Advisory Committee of the State Council, the National Climate Change Expert Committee, and the Science and Technology Committee of the Ministry of Construction.
-He also serves as Vice Chairman of the Chinese Association of Refrigeration, Vice Chairman of the National Heating, Ventilation, and Air Conditioning Committee, Vice Chairman of the China Urban Research Association, among other professional positions.
+He also serves as Vice Chairman of the National Heating, Ventilation, and Air Conditioning Committee, Vice Chairman of the China Urban Research Association, among other professional positions.
 He is a member of the Intergovernmental Panel on Climate Change (IPCC) Assessment Report Writing Group and the International Energy Agency (IEA) Energy Conservation in Buildings and Community Systems (ECBCS) Cooperation Project Council (Chinese representative).

 Prof. Jiang Yi leads the annual compilation of the "Annual Report on the Development of Building Energy Conservation in China."
 He participates in research on national carbon peak and carbon neutrality technologies and policy mechanisms, systematically proposing pathways and related policy mechanisms for China to achieve carbon neutrality.
 He has been awarded two second prizes for national-level scientific and technological inventions, two second prizes for national scientific and technological progress, four first prizes and six second prizes for provincial and ministerial-level scientific and technological progress.
 He holds 70 invention patents and has published over 150 scientific research papers.